-Potential modes of dam failure were evaluated for FRS No. 1.
-Sedimentation, spillway stability, seismic, and material deterioration failure modes were all considered to have a low or low to moderate potential for resulting in failure of the dam.
+Potential modes of dam failure were evaluated for FRS No. 4.
+Sedimentation, seismic, and material deterioration failure modes were all considered to have a low or low to moderate potential for resulting in failure of the dam.
+Other potential failure modes are discussed in the following sections.